 (4) The Pastor shall be reimbursed by the Church for approved relocation costs.

-(5) In cases where paragraph (1) applies, investigations shall be carried out to ascertain the facts.
-Investigations in terms of section 55(3) may be instituted.
+(5) In cases where Section 48(1) applies, investigations shall be carried out to ascertain the facts.
+Investigations in terms of Section 55(3) may be instituted.
 Efforts to re-establish beneficial endeavours shall be made.

-(6) If, after consulting with all parties involved, the investigations reveal that the conditions prescribed by paragraph (1) apply, the Pastor shall be furnished with a written notice giving reasons for the necessity of a transfer.
+(6) If, after consulting with all parties involved, the investigations reveal that the conditions prescribed by Section 48(1) apply, the Pastor shall be furnished with a written notice giving reasons for the necessity of a transfer.

 (7) After the investigations have been instituted, and if circumstances demand this, the Pastor may be suspended from duty, either wholly or partially.
 He shall be notified in writing, giving reasons therefore.
 The Pastor may receive an appropriate assignment during this period.
-This decision is not subject to review in terms of section 31.
+This decision is not subject to review in terms of Section 31.

 (8) If the conduct of the Pastor forms the basis of the investigations in terms of paragraph (1) the right to institute proceeding for breach of official duties remains unaffected.

-(9) The Pastor will be temporarily suspended from duty with effect from the time that the notice in terms of paragraph (6) comes into force.
+(9) The Pastor will be temporarily suspended from duty with effect from the time that the notice in terms of Section 48(6) comes into force.
 His remuneration shall continue to be paid for up to six months.

 (10) Church Council shall endeavour to transfer the Pastor to another post within this period.

-(11) If it is anticipated that effective endeavours will also not be achieved in another congregation or in a general church task, the service agreement may be terminated.
+(11) If it is anticipated that effective endeavours will also not be achieved in another congregation or in a general Church task, the service agreement may be terminated.

 Section 49 Transfer to a Post with General Church Duties

-(1) The Pastor, who has been assigned a general church task, may be given another task of a similar nature or a vacant post, should this be in the interest of the Church.
+(1) The Pastor, who has been assigned a general Church task, may be given another task of a similar nature or a vacant post, should this be in the interest of the Church.
 The Pastor shall be consulted prior to his transfer.

 (2) The Pastor’s right to apply for a post remains unaffected.